 Changing patterns in shoppers habits sealed the fate of many local and corner shops, as larger supermarkets opened, increased mobility and car ownership became more common.

 When I first visited the building was undergoing renovation work.

 The beautiful terracotta tile work and corona obscured by scaffolding .

-I returned last week to find the job almost done – converted to flats, in an are which has seen a great duke of improvement to the general housing stock, paving and street furniture.
+I returned last week to find the job almost done – converted to flats, in an area which has seen a great deal of improvement to the general housing stock, paving and street furniture.

-A joy to see a fine building almost returned to its former glory, with a much needed social purpose, reviving the hopes of the city’s western edge.
+A joy to see a fine building almost returned to its former glory, with a much needed social purpose, reviving the city’s western edge.